Dewberry/ripple1d/docs/source/tech_summary.rst

 :code:`ripple1d` is a Python utility that repurposes HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and synthetic rating curves (SRCs) to support near-real-time flood forecasting within NOAA’s National Water Model (NWM).
-By using the utility, HEC-RAS models can be broken up into smaller sub models for each NWM reach within the modeled domain.
+With the utility, HEC-RAS models can be broken up into smaller sub models for each NWM reach within the modeled domain.
 Sub models may then be used to develop reach-scale SRCs and FIM.

-More specifically, the ripple1d currently includes functions to:
+ripple1d currently includes functions to:

 * Export HEC-RAS model geometry and metadata from proprietary HEC formats to